Para-Lang/para-compiler/docs/source/lang_ref/compiler_structure.rst

 Compiler Exceptions
 ===================
-Exceptions inside Para-C are categorised into two categories:
+Exceptions inside Para are categorised into two categories:

 - Non-Fatal Exceptions, which do not interfere with continuing to check the file and
 - Fatal Exceptions, which can not be ignored and cause the compiler to interrupt the process and exit.